maskedidentity/BTC/README.md

--> made this challenge for mimicking http parameter pollution vulnerability on tier
+-> made this challenge for mimicking http parameter pollution vulnerability on tier variable

 -> used HTML, CSS,Flask, MySQL